 Submission Guidelines

-Agricultural Engineering Today (AET) publishes success stories, and prominent technical articles of modern contemporary world along with information/ data related to Agricultural Engineering and Technology, industry-driven news & research, Govt. policies, initiatives & accomplishments, scientific innovation & technology outreach covering the emerging areas in agricultural engineering and allied sectors.
+Agricultural Engineering Today (AET) publishes success stories, and prominent technical articles of modern/contemporary world along with information/ data related to Agricultural Engineering and Technology, industry driven news & research, Govt. policies, initiatives & accomplishment, scientific innovation & technology outreach covering the emerging areas in agricultural engineering and allied sectors.

 AUDIENCE OF AET